Black Hole Shadows in Einstein-Bel-Robinson Gravity: AdS black hole in EBR gravity and its shadow

 It is important to mention that the resulting effective potential matches perfectly with the Schwarzschild scenario in the zero limit of $\beta$ and $p$.
 We think it necessary to briefly investigate the behavior of the effective potential just before obtaining the optical properties.
 To this end, in Fig. \ref{vef} and Fig. \ref{figvef} we present the plots of the effective potential function versus radial distance for various values of the parameters $m$, $p$, and $\beta$.

 In particular, Fig. \ref{vef} demonstrates how the mass and the pressure affect the effective potential.
 The peaks in these graphs reveal the presence of unstable circular photon orbits.
 Here, we observe that the peaks are shifting to the left with decreasing values as the BH mass increases for fixed values of $\beta $ and $p$.
-In addition, when $m$ remains fixed, the maxima are also increasing and shifting to the left as the black hole pressure increases.
+In addition, when $m$ remains fixed, the maxima are also increasing and shifting to the left as the black hole pressure increases. { Another important remark is that for some pressure values i.e. $p=10^{-3}$, and $p=3\times 10^{-3}$, the effective potential becomes negative for larger $r$ values.
+These cases show that the test particle can have bound orbits, meaning it cannot reach infinity.}

 Fig. \ref{figvef} presents the influence of the EBR parameter on the effective potential.
 We observe that with an increase in the EBR parameter decreases the peak value of the potential decreases significantly.
 However, we do not see any impact of this parameter on the photon sphere size of the black hole since the peak position of the effective potential changes its position with respect to $r$.